 How to Charge a Deep Cycle Battery Properly

 Wondering how to charge a deep cycle battery the right way?
-You’ve come to the right place!
+Your search ends here because we'll cover exactly that.

-So you took the plunge and invested in a deep cycle battery.
-You can’t wait to spend time on the water and use your trolling motor and fishing gear.
-But if you want your battery to last for a long time, you’ll have to do a little work to keep things running smoothly.
+So you took the plunge and invested in a deep-cycle battery.
+You can't wait to spend time on the water and use your trolling motor and fishing gear.
+But if you want your battery to last for a long time, you have some work to do to keep things running smoothly.

-Now of course, if you have a lithium deep cycle battery, your maintenance “to do” list is pretty short.
+That said, if you have a lithium deep cycle battery, your maintenance “to-do'' list is pretty short.
 Nearly as short as Santa’s naughty kids gift list.
-They don’t need regular cleaning and electrolyte top-offs like lead-acid batteries do.
+They don't need regular cleaning and electrolyte top-offs like lead-acid batteries do.

 Why Do You Need To Charge Your Battery Correctly?

 Luckily, those no-nos don’t exist for lithium marine batteries.
-You can use them past 50% battery capacity without damaging them.
-And you don’t have to charge them right away after using up your charge.
-This is super convenient when coming home from a fun but exhausting day out on the lake.
+You can discharge them past 50% battery capacity without damaging them.
+And you don’t have to charge them immediately after using up your charge.
+That's super convenient when coming home from a fun but exhausting day out on the lake.

-But there are a few things you’ll want to keep in mind when charging a deep cycle battery, even if it’s ionic lithium.
-Read on to find out how to charge a deep cycle battery the right way!
+But there are a few critical things to know about charging a deep cycle battery (even an Ionic lithium battery).
+Read on to find out how to charge a deep-cycle battery correctly!

 Cycles of Battery Charging

-During its lifetime, you can recharge a deep cycle battery to full capacity many times.
-You can drain it down a long way and then recharge it to full capacity many times.
-You’d typically start with the battery at 100% capacity, then drain it down to between 20% and 50% of its capacity.
+You can recharge a deep-cycle battery to max capacity many times over its lifetime.
+You can drain and then recharge it fully many times.
+You'd typically start with the battery at 100% capacity, then drain it to between 20% and 50% of its capacity.
 And then recharge back up to 100%.
 No problem.

-The normal depth of discharge of your batteries will also affect their lifespan.
-To make a battery last longer, you need to push it to 50% of its capacity, and often.
+The depth of discharge of your batteries will also affect their lifespan.
+To make a battery last longer, push it to 50% of its capacity and often.
 Repeated shallow discharge (5-10%) of a deep cycle battery reduces its lifespan.

-A good deep cycle battery can be drained and then recharged to full capacity.
-You don’t have to be very conservative with your batteries when you’re on the water.
-Drain them, and when you get back to dry ground, recharge them with a LithiumHub charger to restore their full capacity.
+You can drain a good deep-cycle battery, then recharge it to full capacity.
+You don't have to be very conservative with your batteries when you're on the water.
+Drain them, and when you get back to dry ground, recharge them with a LithiumHub charger to restore their capacity.

 How to Charge a Deep Cycle Battery Correctly